aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

 	col:column index
 ```

--  Get array for highlight for cell text
+-  Get array for highlight for cell text in the active worksheet
 ```javascript
 xs.sheet.getHighlightTexts()
 ```

--  Add cell range to highlight
+-  Add cell range to highlight in the active worksheet
 ```javascript
 xs.sheet.addHighlightRange(sri,sci,eri,eci)
     // the parameters are: